This is the text version of my guide. PDF and Word versions are available via “DART” above.

 - At the top of each page, include the Heading: “In the County Court at [town], Claim number [number], [your name] (Claimant) vs [Evil Company Ltd] (Defendant)”.

 - At the top right corner of the first page, write “Witness Statement for Claimant [your name] by [witness’s initial and surname, if it’s your statement this is you!]; the number of the statement from that witness (almost certainly to be 1) (e.g. “Statement 1 of Mr A Witness”) and the date in figures.

 - The statement must be in numbered paragraphs.

 - The first paragraph should read “I (full name) of (address), Claimant in this case, [omit if not needed] [occupation or description] make this statement from my own knowledge.”
 (Description: I put “disabled person”, “carer”…)

 - In subsequent paragraphs, the witness should state what happened.
-I just write “The facts as stated in the Particulars of Claim are true.”
+Chronological order is usually best.

 - At the end, write “I believe that the facts stated in this witness statement are true.”